On this page

 Property Description Data Type

 msgTemplate SMS message template.
-Not applicable for CALL.
+Not applicable for voice call authentication.
 String

-deliveryChannel OTP delivery method: SMS or CALL String
+deliveryChannel OTP delivery method.
+Possible values: SMS or voice call String

 otpCode OTP code String